JokieW/RandomHill/README.md

 ## Usage ##
 Just run the the latest exe from the releases and follow the instructions in the program.
 Make sure you have the .NET framework installed (latest version will do).
 Expect crashes!
 I have not done any extensive QA or debugging on this.
+Currently only Silent Hill 2: Director's Cut (NA) is supported for SH2.

 ## Other ##
 You can check out my main Silent Hill project here: https://github.com/JokieW/ShiningHill